 Greenhouse gas equivalent = 640 Metric Tons which is equal to:

 - 1,533,249 miles driven by an average car

 - 1,481 barrels of oil consumed

 - 5.1 acres of U.S. Forests preserved from conversion to cropland in one year.

-Eric Nyman, Director of Sales and Marketing – Sun Light & Power
+- Eric Nyman, Sr. Salesperson, Sun Light & Power

 "The SFSPCA project was challenging in many ways, from the structural connection on the roof to the electrical interconnection.
 I'm proud that after over a year of planning and preparation, the PV is going strong and has made the SFSPCA not just an animal shelter/hospital, but a power plant, too."